This post may contain affiliate links. Please read our disclosure policy.

 How to make fruit pizza

 There are loads of these fruit pizza ideas all over Pinterest.
 I used the cookie crust recipe from Sally’s Baking Addiction, and then made a healthier frosting by combining cream cheese and Greek yogurt.
-Here are the easy-to-follow steps.
+You could also use a buttercream frosting or whipped cream instead.
+Here are the easy-to-follow steps to make a cookie crust fruit pizza dessert.

 Make the cookie crust